 What to bring on Tintern Abbey Walks

-Any packing list for the following Tintern Abbey walks doesn’t have to be exceptionally long.
+Any packing list for the following Tintern Abbey walks doesn’t have to be complicated.
 However, there are a few essentials that you might want to bring along.

-Sturdy hiking shoes or grippy trainers are a must as there are steep slopes and gravel.
-Sections of the Tintern walking trails are prone to mud too.
+Sturdy hiking shoes or trainers with a good grip are important.
+There are some steep slopes and gravel on the trails.
+Sections of the Tintern walking trails are also prone to mud.

 Consider packing:

-- Sun glasses, sun cream or a sun hat.
+- Sunglasses, sun cream or a sun hat for sunny weather.

 Where to Park for Tintern Abbey Walks